dharanidadi/Week_0/README.md

 Message passing in ROS happens with the Publisher Subscriber Interface provided by ROS library functions

-##### Writing a simple publisher node
+##### Writing a simple Publisher Node

-This is the basic publisher node python script:
+This is a basic publisher node python script (taken from the official ROS tutorials from the website, and comments are added to help you understand the working of each line):

 ```python
 #!/usr/bin/env python